-Challenge Number Intended outcome Success criteria 1 Reading and spelling ages will increase at a rapid rate, impacting on progress and narrowing the gap.
-Progress 8 score of the school. % of pupil premium students reading at or above chronological age is the same as non-pupil premium.
-Comparing those achieving 4+ in EBacc figures for disadvantaged pupils with non-disadvantaged pupils in our school and nationally.
-Students accessing targeted interventions will show increasing numbers making secure progress in all subjects.
-The vocabulary gap between disadvantaged and non-disadvantaged pupils will continue narrow.
-Increased engagement of students with reading activities and accessing specific packages of support.
-2 To ensure that there is no disparity in pupil's classroom engagement and homework completion between disadvantaged and non- disadvantaged pupils, and that disadvantaged student uptake in extra-curricular provision and student leadership is representative with the school cohort.
-The proportion of students achieving 4+ / 5+ in English and Maths improves and the gap between disadvantaged and non-disadvantaged is narrowed.
-Improved A8 and P8 figures and the gap between disadvantaged and non-disadvantaged is narrowed.
-Reduced numbers of fixed term suspensions and narrowing of the Disadvantaged gap for rates of Fixed Term Suspensions.
-Lesson observations report high levels of student engagement.
-Reported homework quality and homework completion from class teachers.
-Homework detention data for disadvantaged students should reduce term on term.
-Participation levels of disadvantaged pupils in extra-curricular and student leadership
+Challenge Number Intended outcome Success criteria 1 To ensure literacy and reading attainment and progress gap of disadvantaged and non-disadvantaged pupils is closed.
+2 To ensure that there is no disparity in pupil's classroom engagement and homework completion between disadvantaged and non-disadvantaged pupils, and that disadvantaged student uptake in extra-curricular provision and student leadership is representative with the school cohort. and Maths improves and the gap between disadvantaged and non-disadvantaged is narrowed Improved A8 and P8 figures and the gap between disadvantaged and non-disadvantaged is narrowed.
+(Data will not be available for summer 2025 and 2026) Reduced numbers of fixed term suspensions and narrowing of the Disadvantaged gap for rates of Fixed Term Suspensions.

-3 To raise the levels of attendance and punctuality of our disadvan- taged and provide support. $\bullet$ Analysis of absence will show increasing levels of $\downarrow$ 5 To raise ambition and support our disadvantaged pupils to achieve places at universities, colleges and apprenticeships. into the Sixth Form increased following increased
+3 To raise the levels of attendance and punctuality of our disadvantaged and provide support. attendance among disadvantaged students.
+4 To raise ambition and support our disadvantaged pupils to achieve places at universities, colleges and apprenticeships. the Sixth Form increased following increased